This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 When should you avoid a ski trainer harness?

 A ski harness should never be used with leashes after a child can confidently stop and turn in all beginner terrain.
 We have our kids wear a harness until they are about 5 years old because the handle on the back of the harness makes it much easier to help them onto the chairlift, and gives you something to hold on to if they start to wiggle during the ride up.
 Remember, the problem with a ski harness, isn’t the harness itself, but rather the improper use of the leashes.

 A skiing harness should not be used to help children ski down terrain that’s above their ability level.
-Doing this is not only dangerous for the child in the harness, but also to all the other skiers on that run.
+Doing this is not only dangerous for the child in the harness but also for all the other skiers on that run.
 Make sure that your kids ski within their ability levels all the time.
-That being said, there are definetely times when you think your child can handle a ski run, and they really are struggling with it.
-During those times, the handle on the back of a harness is invaluable for helping them get down the ski hill.
+That being said, there are definitely times when you think your child can handle a ski run, and they really are struggling with it.
+During those times, the handle on the back of the ski harnesses is invaluable for helping them get down the ski hill.

 Better options than using a ski harness:

 A ski harness can be a good teaching tool, but there definitely are better ski teaching tools out there.
 First and foremost, you should get an edgie wedgie before anything else.
 They’re incredibly cheap and are the best ski training tools out there.
 Learn all about how to use an edgie wedgie HERE.

 As a former ski instructor, I think that a couple of days of extra patience works better than a harness in most cases.
 Kids should know how to stop before they go up the chairlift (start on a magic carpet surface lift), so the real reason to use a harness is to train them how to turn.
 Most kids respond better to a simple game of follow the leader.
 Kids naturally turn their skis towards where they are looking so if you can get them to look at you, they’ll follow you.

 What to look for when buying a ski harness: